nadia-solution-tracker/third-milestone-project/README.md

 - Displays recipe cards for all recipes created by that user.
 - Provides view ,edit, delete features to every recipe card.
 - Also display pagination info and links on top and bottom of the page respectively to improve the readability score of the content.
+- Clicking the **View** button presents a detailed view of the recipe
+- Clicking the **Edit** button present a editable form so changes can be made to an users existing recipe
+- Clicking the **Delete** button pops up a confirmation to the user asking if he/she is sure of deleting the recipe

 *Pages created:*-userrecipes.html